Black people in Ireland: History

 Some Black people who settled in Ireland assimilated into the wider Irish population, including entering into mixed marriages and having children with white Irish people.
 'Mulatto Jack' was also a child of interracial marriage.
 Abducted from Ireland in the early 18th century, he was subsequently sold as a slave in Antigua.
 After helping plot a slave rebellion, he was discovered by the colonists, and his release was negotiated for several months until agreed upon provided his instant deportation back to Ireland.
-The Black Irish singer Rachael Baptist, also known as Rachael Crow, lived and worked throughout Ireland in the mid-18th century, as well as spending 10 years in England.
+The Black singer Rachael Baptist, also known as Rachael Crow, lived and worked throughout Ireland in the mid-18th century, as well as spending 10 years in England.
 One estimate suggests that, over the course of the 18th century, the total number of Black people in Ireland may have been between 2,000 and 3,000, though not all present at the same time.
 Dublin in particular is thought to have had, after London, the largest Black population of any city in the British Isles, and possibly any European city outside London.

-Formerly enslaved people who visited or toured Ireland included Olaudah Equiano and Frederick Douglass.
+Former slaves who visited or toured Ireland included Olaudah Equiano and Frederick Douglass.

 Afro-Caribbean people descended from Irish Caribbean people, especially those on Barbados, Jamaica, and Montserrat, often have Irish surnames, speak a form of Caribbean English influenced by the Irish vernacular and, in some cases, sing Irish songs.